ACEs, Trauma, & Resiliency

 Adverse Childhood Experiences (ACEs)

-The Adverse Childhood Experiences (ACE) Study showed that children are exposed to clusters of traumatic experiences highlighting the underlying pathogenic parenting.
-For example our children routinely experience 6+ out of the original 10 ACEs linked to negative mental and physical health outcomes.
-Some of the ACEs in the cluster of living with a an impaired caregiver include; 1) enduring intense and prolonged psychological abuse and 2) neglect, 3) witness domestic violence, 4) suffering in the middle of a prolonged, high conflict divorce, and 5) losing a parent.
+The Adverse Childhood Experiences (ACE) Study showed that children who are exposed to clusters of traumatic experiences are at high risk for developing mental and physical health problems over their lifespan.
+Clusters of ACEs usually highlight some form of underlying pathogenic parenting.
+For example, children in high-conflict family courts routinely experience 6+ out of the original 10 ACEs.
+Some of the ACEs these children experience include: 1) living with a an impaired caregiver , 2) enduring intense and prolonged psychological abuse and 3) neglect, 4) witnessing domestic abuse, 5) suffering in the middle of a prolonged, high conflict divorce, and 6) losing a loving, nurturing parent.

 Resiliency and The Science of Hope